Brooklyn Heights, Brooklyn

 Transportation

 Transit access is one of Brooklyn Heights’ strongest assets.
-The neighborhood is served by multiple subway lines, with just one stop into Lower Manhattan: Clark Street (2) (3), High Street (A) (C), and Court Street (N) (R) (W), with additional access to the (4) (5) and (F) lines nearby.
-This makes commutes into Manhattan or other parts of Brooklyn seamless — the Financial District is just one subway stop away and roughly 15 minutes by car across the Brooklyn Bridge.
-The bridge itself is walkable, offering a direct route into Lower Manhattan with skyline views.
-Citi Bike stations are scattered throughout, and the neighborhood’s compact, pedestrian-friendly layout makes walking a preferred way to get around.
+The neighborhood is served by multiple subway lines, with just one stop into Lower Manhattan via the Clark Street (2) (3), High Street (A) (C), and nearby Court Street–Borough Hall (N) (R) (W) (2) (3) stations, along with additional access to the (4) (5) and (F) lines a short walk away.
+This makes commutes into Manhattan or other parts of Brooklyn straightforward, with the Financial District just one subway stop away.

 Schools